The page one headlines.

 Newslaundry has joined hands with The News Minute, Scroll and independent journalists to explore the data released last night and decode the pattern of political funding through electoral bonds.
 Read here

-Also Read: Of 41 companies that donated to BJP, 18 bought electoral bonds of Rs 2,010 crore
+Also Read: 41 companies donated to BJP and faced central action.
+18 of them bought electoral bonds of Rs 2,010 crore

 Also Read: 763 pages of purchasers and political parties: EC releases SBI’s data on electoral bonds